gunnarpope/cv/index.md

 ## CURRENTLY

 __Founder & CEO of BitStory.AI__ - Leveraging Data To Decarbonize The Planet.
 Energy Market Forecasting and Dispatch Software to Maximize ROI and Minimize Carbon Emissions for Renewable Energy Systems.
+We specialize in time-series forecasting software to reduce financial risk and emissions.

 <!-- ## Professional Objective -->